yeluH/MT/Analysis/work_readme.md

 ### Work_05
 - Label more masks and summarize the statistics of curbs

+### Work_06
+- Mapping the locations of labelled images
+- More statistics

 ## Issue
 - Images and masks are found not matched!
 (2024.01.09)